opencomputeproject/SAI-Challenger/README.md

 git submodule update --init --recursive
 ```

+## Porting SAI Challenger to new platform

+For more information on how port SAI Challenger to new platform, please refer to [Porting Guide](docs/porting_guide.md) document.

 ## SAI Challenger internals

 For more information on how SAI Challenger operates on SAI, please refer to [SAI operation](docs/sai_operation.md) document.